chrisjamiecarter/phonebook/README.md

 ## Getting Started

 **IMPORTANT!**

-Ensure you read this section carefully and perform the create database migration step!
+I have already created and staged the InitialCreate database migration in the repo.

 Entity Framework will handle the database creation for you.

 The console application will handle the performing of any created database migrations.

 ### Prerequisites